FAQ

 Can anything be done for senior citizens who are beginning to have difficulties with memory, processing speed, and attention?

 Absolutely.
 Many programs that were originally designed for children have been found to be very effective for adults.
-In addition, programs such as Brain Fitness are now being especially designed to interest and help older individuals.
+In addition, programs such as Brain HQ are now being especially designed to interest and help older individuals.

 Programs